Chappaqua Continuing Education

 LEIGH HALLINGBY is a licensed NYC tour guide.
 She is passionate about exploring all five NYC boroughs and beyond on foot, mostly through organized walking tours.
 Leigh is retired from a 36-year career as a non-profit librarian.
 She loves doing research about the neighborhoods in which she gives tours and sharing information about them with attendees.

-GINNY POLEMAN is a graduate of Cornell University, a licensed New York City Sightseeing Guide, and a trained docent for the Municipal Art Society, as well as a trained guide for the Metropolitan Museum of Art’s Costume Institute and American Collections.
+GINNY POLEMAN is a graduate of Cornell University, a licensed New York City Sightseeing Guide, a trained docent for the Municipal Art Society, as well as a trained guide for the Metropolitan Museum of Art’s Costume Institute and American Collections.
 See the breadth and depth of her private tours covering New York City art, architecture, and history on her website: nycencounterstours.com.

 Online Registration